libfuse/pyfuse3/developer-notes/lookup_counts.rst

-Here, the operations that modify lookup_count as well as the complete forget() function could be moved into llfuse.
+Here, the operations that modify lookup_count as well as the complete forget() function could be moved into pyfuse3.
 The price of this is that the application can no longer tell for sure if an inode is known to the kernel.
 This is a problem if e.g. inode numbers are generated dynamically - without forget(), how does the file system know when it